 The active sensors architecture is suitable for systems whose purpose is different from merely ensuring safety of a technical process by monitoring it, but which continuously have to react to user commands or other stimuli from the environment.
 Examples are microwave ovens, gas burners, or railroad crossings.

 An overview of the agenda is given in Table 3.
-The dependencies between the steps are shown in Figure 4.
 For reasons of simplicity, we do not show the schematic expressions that are associated with the different steps.